Nigeria is steadily moving from policy to practice in its open banking journey.

 While the CBN oversees the entire regulatory framework, NIBSS is tasked with operationalizing the Open Banking Registry (OBR) and managing the Open Banking Consent Management System (OBCMS) on behalf of the industry.
 NIBSS is a shared-service e-payment infrastructure created by the CBN and Nigerian commercial banks to facilitate secure and efficient electronic payment systems.
 It plays a key role in ensuring that customer data is protected and that consent for data sharing is managed in line with the Nigeria Data Protection Regulation (NDPR).

 Traditional banks play a significant role as API providers in Nigeria’s open banking ecosystem.
-These banks are key funders of the initiative, having invested heavily in the technology required to facilitate the adoption of open banking APIs.
-Through these APIs, they allow fintechs and other third-party providers to access customer data (with consent) and offer new services to enhance the customer experience.
+These banks are key funders of the initiative, having invested heavily in the technology required to facilitate the adoption of open APIs.
+Through these APIs, they allow fintechs and other TPPs to access customer data (with consent) and offer new services to enhance the customer experience.
 Some worthy mentions include Sterling Bank, Sparkle Bank, and Wema Bank, who are participating actively in this innovation.

 The Committee of Banking Heads in Nigeria (CeBIH): A collaborative group of e-banking heads from various Nigerian banks, CeBIH promotes the adoption of digital banking services and works closely with regulators to ensure smooth integration of open banking across the financial ecosystem.